LSSTDESC/gcr-catalogs/CONTRIBUTING.md

    If you are writing a new reader please see this [guide](https://github.com/yymao/generic-catalog-reader#usage) for an overview and a simple example of a minimal reader.
-The guide will explain that your reader must be a subclass of the `BaseGenericCatalog` parent class and that you will need to supply a minimum of 3 methods to sepcify how to read in the underlying file.
+The guide will explain that your reader must be a subclass of the `BaseGenericCatalog` parent class and that you will need to supply a minimum of 3 methods to specify how to read in the underlying file.
    You can also supply a translation dictionary between the native quantities in your catalog and the quantities that are presented to the user via the `GCRCatalogs` interface.
    You can also peruse the code for the various readers in this repository for additional